arun13go/GenAIOps-workshop/labs/lesson_03/lab03.md

 ![Set Evaluation Active](images/set-evaluation-active.png)

-### Step 3: Apply Human Evaluation
+### Step 3: Understanding Human Evaluation Use Cases

-1. Once the template is active, navigate to a completed evaluation run.
-2. Human evaluators can now review agent responses using the Exclusion Checker template.
-3. For each test case, evaluators can provide thumbs up/down feedback on whether the agent correctly identified exclusions.
-4. This qualitative data complements automated metrics like F1 Score.
+Once your template is active, human evaluators can review agent responses in evaluation runs using the Exclusion Checker template.
+For each test case, evaluators provide thumbs up/down feedback on whether the agent correctly identified exclusions.
+This qualitative data complements automated metrics like F1 Score.

 **When to use Human Evaluation:**
 - Validating subjective qualities (helpfulness, tone, appropriateness)